mellaurie/tone/pages/02.may-2020/03.U1/02.topic-1/section.md

 ---

 So what does this look like in a course?

-Here is one example from Scott Macklin's MCOM 313 Social Media Theory & Practice: [Back Stage to a Course](https://spark.adobe.com/page/pwh3KC34s3cnE/)
+Here is one example from Scott Macklin's MCOM 313 Social Media Theory & Practice: [Back Stage to a Course](https://spark.adobe.com/page/pwh3KC34s3cnE/).

+Watch the following video as Mark Halvorson discusses multi-access learning in his courses:

+<iframe src="https://player.vimeo.com/video/416526075" width="640" height="360" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>
+<p><a href="https://vimeo.com/416526075">Multi Access Conversation with Mark Halvorson</a> from <a href="https://vimeo.com/openhandreel">Scott Macklin</a> on <a href="https://vimeo.com">Vimeo</a>.</p>

 Let's take another example of a common learning activity in a course: Class Discussions.
 What does this look like in your face-to-face course?
 How about in a fully online course - one with synchronous zoom sessions?
 What happens if a student cannot attend these synchronous sessions?

 As you think about your courses, consider designing learning activities for these different modalities / access points.
-Students can participate in class discussions, synchronous zoom sessions, and asynchronous discussion forums - all while demonstrating their learning of the course and practicing skills of collaboration and critical thinking.
+Students can participate in class discussions, synchronous zoom sessions, and asynchronous discussion forums - all while demonstrating their learning of the course learning outcomes and practicing skills of collaboration and critical thinking.

 ### Learning Activities